amitmse/in_Python_/Logistic Regression/README.md

 	- Odds Ratio = P/(1-P)		[Odds output range from 0 to ∞ ]
 		odds = 0 when p = 0     [ 0 / (1-0) = 0]
 		odds = ∞ when p = 1	[ 1 / (0-1) = ∞  where 0-1 is very small number]
+		Ratio of the odds of an event occurring in one group compared to another, provides a measure of the strength of association between the predictor and the outcome.

 	- Log of Odds: log (p/(1-P))  	[Log output ranges from −∞ to ∞]
 		- This is nothing but the logit function.